turingschool/mod-0-project-fe/section0/README.md

 Whatever your comfort level with interviewing, an effective interview comes down to being able to communicate about who you are.
 Please prepare responses to these questions to fill into the Submission Survey:

 - Tell us about yourself.
 What is your background?
 Why are you pursuing a career in software development?
-    - _My name is Emily Miles, and I am born and raised is CT._
+    - _My name is Emily Miles, and I am born and raised is CT.
+After spending the last 20 years in various customer and hospitality jobs, I decided it was time for a change.
+I enrolled part-time at my local community college in the Fall of 2019, and have been working toward a degree in Biology, in the hopes of bettering my career options.
+Since then, I have realized my_

 - What are your goals for this career?